kgrid/kgrid-cli/README.md

 DESCRIPTION
   This command will start both KGrid Activator and KGrid Library.

-  By default, the command will use the current directory as the shelf The shelf can be specified using the flag -s.
+  By default, the command will use the current directory as the shelf.
+  The shelf can be specified using the flag -s.

-  The default port for Activator and library are 8081 and 8082, respectively.
+  The default ports for Activator and Library are 8082 and 8081, respectively.

   KGrid Activator and KGrid Library can be started individually, also with more options for configuration.
   See the commands listed below.
 ```